...

 How much does it cost to maintain a Filter system?

 Maintenance is a must for your water filtration systems, however.
-The primary objective is to sanitise or purify your water, so it has a limited life cycle based on time, water amount, contaminant level, and some other parameters.
+The primary objective is to sanitise or purify your water, so it has a limited life cycle based on time, water volume, contaminant level, and some other parameters.